-Score Description • sequential 2 The response fulfilis the requirements of the task by describing now the author of the American Buffalo structures paragraphs 4 and 5.
+Score Description 2 The response fulfills the requirements of the task by describing how the author of "The American Buffalo" structures paragraphs 4 and 5.
 The details provided are based on the text and is relevant to the task.
 1 The response fulfills some requirements of the task by describing or attempting to describe how the author of "The American Buffalo" structures paragraphs 4 and 5, but some of the supporting details may lack specificity or are not supported by the text.
 0 The response does not fulfill the requirements of the task.
 The response is incorrect, irrelevant, or missing.
 Blank